Skip to content

 Matzo Ball Soup

+Matzo ball soup is a soup consisting of dumplings made from matzo meal, eggs, and chicken fat, that are then cooked and served in chicken soup.
 It stems all the way back to the 19th century, where Jewish people would make matzo balls from leftover crumbs of Matzo bread.
 Originally matzo balls were called Knoedela, and later, in the US, they were known as Matzo balls.

-It stems back to the Jewish holiday, Passover.
+Matzo goes back to the Jewish holiday, Passover.
 The bread is unleavened, and it represented the bread the Jewish people while fleeing from Egypt.
 The Passover meal is known as a Seder and still to this day has a great tradition of eating it.
 The story of Passover can be found in the book of Exodus in the bible.

 How to Make Matzo Ball Soup